rakshit0505/JavaProgramming/README.md

 ## 🧱 Learning Roadmap

-### 🔰 LEVEL 0 — Absolute Beginner (Ground Level)

 This is where everything starts.

-**What this level focuses on:**
+**What these levels focuses on:**
-- Understanding how Java programs run
+- Understanding how Java programs work
-- Writing simple programs
+- Writing simple programs and levelling up gradually
 - Developing logical thinking

-**Strict Rules at this level:**
-- ❌ No OOPS
-- ❌ No Collections
-- ❌ No advanced syntax
-- ✅ Only basics + logic

-> 📌 This level builds the **foundation** for everything ahead.

----

-## 🔮 Next Levels (Preview Only — Don’t Start Yet)

-> These levels will be unlocked **one by one**, only after full comfort with the previous level.
+- **LEVEL 0** → Absolute Beginner (Ground Level)
 - **LEVEL 1** → Numbers (advanced logic)
 - **LEVEL 2** → Strings
 - **LEVEL 3** → Arrays